OUCC/SyaroNote/README.md

 Features
 ----
 ### Markdown Viewer
-Syaro can handle markdown format files. [marked] is used to convert Markdown to HTML.
+Syaro can handle markdown format files. [blackfriday] is used to convert Markdown to HTML.

 Viewer supports MathJax.
 LaTeX text surrounded by `$` (inline math) or `$$`